brandon-schabel/elysia-trpc-error/README.md

 ## Switching Between Servers

-To switch between the Elysia and Express servers, update this line to switch between servers:
+To switch between the Elysia and Express servers, update this line in `client/src/trpc-client.tsx` to switch between servers:

 - For Elysia server: `import type { TrpcRouter } from '@elysia-server/index.ts'`
 - For Express server: `import type { TrpcRouter } from '@express-server/index.ts'`